Buying or Selling a Business & Business Succession Planning

 The Importance of Succession Planning

 The manner and timing of your exit from your business is every bit as important as your formation plan in terms of how much you ultimately earn from your business and ensuring your “success” in succession.
 If you want to pass your business on to members of your family, you have to be sure that they are capable of running the business and genuinely want to do so.
 Or perhaps you want to sell your business to your employees or an outside party?
-Whatever your succession goals, we have the experience to help you accomplish them.
+Whatever your succession goals, our Sioux Falls business attorneys have the experience to help you accomplish them.

-Contact our business planning lawyers today for a complimentary consultation.
+Contact our Sioux Falls business lawyers today for a complimentary consultation.
 We have helped numerous entrepreneurs build successful business and profitably transition out of them.
 We welcome the opportunity to do the same for you.
-Our Co-Founders are both gone beyond their legal education and are Certified Exit Planner Advisors.
+Our Co-Founders have both gone beyond their legal education and are Certified Exit Planner Advisors.
 With this education, it helps ensure holistic planning is done for the business and business owner to maximize monetary value and achieve their personal goals after the transition.

 What Factors Should You Consider in Exiting Your Business?